jasonbot/addin-wizard/packaging/README.txt

 Install/*  : The Python project used for the implementation of the
              AddIn.
-The specific python script to be used as the root module is specified in xonfig.xml.
+The specific python script to be used as the root module is specified in config.xml.